philosowaffle/peloton-to-garmin/README.md

 ## Database

 Various config and upload history is maintained in a local `database.json` file.
 Deleting this file will delete any upload history and the servic will attempt to upload all workouts to Garmin Connect again.

+## Contributors

+Special thanks to all the contributors who have helped improve this project!

+* @clipin
+* @douglasawh
+* @jyc66
+* @Kdisimone
+* @NateEverden

+If you submit a pull request feel free to update this list to include your name (and or peloton handle).

 ## Warnings